quanteda/tutorials.quanteda.io/content/basic/preperation.markdown

 ##  [7] "text"     "analysi"  "packag"   "for"      "analys"   "text"
 dfm_wordstem(dfm(toks))
 ## Document-feature matrix of: 1 document, 10 features (0% sparse).
-## 1 x 10 sparse Matrix of class "dfmSparse"
+## 1 x 10 sparse Matrix of class "dfm"
 ##        features
 ## docs    from 10k packag quanteda is an text analysi for anali
 ##   text1    1   1      2        1  1  1    2       1   1     1